 Please note that most of the information in this section comes from three fabulous, well-researched reddit posts by baepsayed, and you should definitely go read them if you are interested in the history of BTS and how they were formed:

-Bonus: want to see the first BTS dorm?
-You can see clips of it in the first Rookie King episode, here’s a bit of a tour.
+Bonus: want to see the first BTS dorm where they all lived predebut?
+You can see clips of it in the first Rookie King episode, as they continued to live there for quite some time after debut.
+Here’s a bit of a tour.

 BTS began in concept as a hip hop group, not an idol group, and was meant to be made up of several young, talented underground rappers including RM.
 Here’s a cool interview with their producer Pdogg from 2013 where he talks about the origins of the band and the original lineup.
 RM was their first trainee and the first to sign on with BigHit in the summer of 2010.
 Eventually BigHit was able to recruit rappers Supreme Boi (Shin Dong-hyuk) and Iron (Jung Hun-cheol) as official “BPB” (for BulletProof Boys) members and they all moved into the dorm in August 2010.